 THEOARTISTRY:TheoArtistry is a new initiative of the Institute for Theology, Imagination and the Arts at the University of St. Andrews in Scotland.
 “Through new projects and research, TheoArtistry celebrates the practice, making, performance, curatorship, and reception of Christian art.
 It also seeks to inform the scholarly and public perception of the role of the arts in theology and church practice.”
 The first project they’ve launched is a collaboration between internationally selected composers and PhD candidates in the St. Andrews Divinity School to set to music “annunciation” texts from the Hebrew Bible.
 (Two of the participants talk process in the recent Transpositions article “Setting Fire to Music.”)
 TheoArtistry will also be launching a new database that links artists interested in working with Christian themes, theologians interested in creative collaborations with artists, and commissioners of Christian art.
 I am SO stoked about all this!
 For more information, see http://theoartistry.org.

-Whenever I meet new people and they ask what I do, I always tell them I’m a Christian arts blogger (even though my income source is freelance copyediting and proofreading).
+Whenever I meet new people and they ask what I do, I always tell them I’m a writer on Christianity and the arts (even though my primary income source is freelance copyediting and proofreading).
 The follow-up question is often, “Oh, are you an artist?,” to which I respond with something like “No, but I love to study art, and I want to make Christians aware of the church’s rich artistic heritage.”

 In this full-color survey, Glaspey—curator and tour guide—invites us to be “inspired, entertained, and challenged” as we encounter artists’ material witness to their faith through the ages.
 An Orthodox icon, a Renaissance altarpiece, a metaphysical poetry collection, a jazz suite, a rock album, children’s fantasy stories, an Italian neorealist film, a radio drama, and contemporary nihonga are just some of the many creative works featured.
 Organized chronologically from the Roman catacomb paintings to Terrence Malick’s TheTree of Life, the book encompasses almost all the major artistic disciplines (dance is conspicuously absent) and a variety of styles and eras, with a focus on Western art.
 (Sadao Watanabe’s Last Supper stencil print and Japanese American artist Makoto Fujimura’s illuminated Gospels project are the only two Eastern/Eastern-influenced works.)
 I’m impressed by how fluent Glaspey is in each area.
 He can speak just as easily about silent film as he can about Gothic architecture and contemporary folk art!